651 E. 4th Street, Suite 100, Chattanooga, TN 37403

 Hayden Data sensors continuously measure asset health and environmental conditions, even in remote locations.
 Data sources may include:

 3rd-party sensor networks and data feeds

 The data is raw and ingestible into existing systems or accessible through our interactive user interface.
 The Hayden Data Awareness Platform can aggregate it into four areas:

 Maintenance: Asset health, enabling condition-based maintenance, predictive monitoring using artificial intelligence (AI) and machine learning (ML).

 Environmental: Measurement of current weather conditions, environmental anomalies and hazards, Dynamic Line Rating, and predicted impact on assets.

-Operational: Asset status, performance, and confidence monitoring.
+Operational: Detection of gas leaks, spills, equipment failure.
+Asset status, performance, and confidence monitoring.